-In four previous seasons of our public archery program, participants took 190 total deer.
+Through five previous seasons of the archery program, participants have taken 301 total deer.

 Press Release | Archery Rules | Application*

-Metro Parks, Serving Summit County will allow hunting by bow and arrow or crossbow in select areas by permit this fall as part of its deer management program.
-Each permit, determined by lottery Friday, July 27, is good for up to three adults and three juveniles, all of whom must be Summit County residents.
+Metro Parks, Serving Summit County will allow hunting by bow and arrow or crossbow in select areas by permit this fall as part of its ongoing deer management program.
+Each permit, determined by lottery Friday, July 26, is good for up to three adults and three juveniles, all of whom must be Summit County residents.